vnvbadri/azuredevopslabs/labs/vstsextend/teams/readme_05.md

    ![](images/kanban_selectorg2.png)

-   {% include note.html content= " The Kanban board and Dashboard integration has the following limitations:
+   - Note : The Kanban board and Dashboard integration has the following limitations:

-    1. Only works for Azure DevOps Services (Team Foundation Server is not supported)
+     * Only works for Azure DevOps Services (Team Foundation Server is not supported)

-    2. Only Kanban boards and Dashboards within organizations in the same organization (Azure Active Directory tenant) as your Microsoft Teams account can be configured." %}
+     * Only Kanban boards and Dashboards within organizations in the same organization (Azure Active Directory tenant) as your Microsoft Teams account can be configured." %}

 1. Once you have authenticated and selected your organization, you will be displayed a screen to select a **Kanban board** or **Dashboard**.